wb-bgs/EdUniGeomagTutorials/README.md

 Tutorials for the 4th year Geomagnetism course, see https://github.com/wb-bgs/EdUniGeomagTutorials.

 ## Contents
-Instructions for this tutorial are given in ``Geomagnetism Spherical Harmonic Tutorial.docx``, download this from the Github page.
+Instructions for this tutorial are given in ``Geomagnetism Spherical Harmonic Tutorial.pdf``, download this from the Github page or Learn.

 In the ``notebooks`` directory:
  1. ``Spherical-Harmonic-Models-1.ipynb``